123Notary

 Who is not eligible to apply to become a Notary Public in Wisconsin?

-An individual who is less than 18 years of age, or has less than an 8th grade education, is not familiar with the duties and responsibilities of a notary, and doesn't have an acceptable arrest or conviction record is not eligable to apply to become a Wisconsin notary public.
-Individuals convicted of a felony, or persons, or who have been convicted of a misdemeanor involving a violation of the public trust may not be commissioned as a notary in Wisconsin unless they have been pardoned of the conviction.
+Individuals who are not eligible to become a Wisconsin notary include: An individual who is less than 18 years of age, or has less than an 8th grade education, is not familiar with the duties and responsibilities of a notary, and doesn't have an acceptable arrest or conviction record.
+Individuals who have been convicted of a felony, or who have been convicted of a misdemeanor involving a violation of the public trust may not be commissioned as a notary public in Wisconsin unless they have been pardoned of their conviction.

 Dual State Notary Commission Information

 If you are a Minnesota notary, Iowa notary, or Illinois notary, the Wisconsin Secretary of State will allow you to apply to be a Wisconsin notary.
-There is no need to have an office, employment, or an address within Wisconsin to apply according to the Secretary of State's website.
+There is no need to have an office, employment, or an address within Wisconsin to apply.

 Related Links